-He also tests for sensation, muscle and motor strength and he may order an x-ray to rule out other conditions that can mimic carpal tunnel, such as arthritis.
+Additional tests for sensation, muscle and motor strength may also be done.
+And an x-ray might be ordered to rule out other conditions that can mimic carpal tunnel, such as arthritis.

 Treating carpal tunnel syndrome

-In the beginning, if you still have normal sensation and normal strength Dr. Matthews recommends some ergonomic modifications:
+In the beginning, if you still have normal sensation and normal strength, ergonomic modifications are usually recommended.